 “Give me six hours to chop down a tree and I will spend the first four sharpening the ax,” Abraham Lincoln reportedly said.
 While the source of the quote is debatable, the wisdom is not.
-As a small-business owner, your peak times are an opportunity to shine.
-You can reach a wider audience, attract new customers, and build lasting relationships on multiple platforms that will carry you through the slower months of the year.
+As a small-business owner, your peak season is an opportunity to shine.
+You can reach a wider audience, attract new customers, and build lasting relationships that will carry you through the slower months of the year.
 However, there’s little margin for error, and you’re likely contending with an array of unique challenges, including inventory shortages and an influx of temporary employees.
 Whether you run a warehouse or are in e-commerce, transportation, personal services, or something else entirely, the sooner you start “sharpening your ax,” the smoother your busy season will go and the stronger your business will become.
 Use this guide to prepare and make the most of the time you’ll have.

 Make Alterations to Your Operational Strategies

 Preparation is key to success during busy periods.
 Start by examining your metrics from the previous year and prior peak periods to identify trends and any shortcomings you faced.
 You can also gather stakeholders for a discovery session to see if they see potential issues.
 Staffing is a big one that must be carefully weighed with labor expenses.
 Raw materials, inventory management, and equipment are also common concerns.
 Can you ramp up for a busy day or accept a large order with ease?
 If not, adjust your strategy or create contingency plans that will give you the boost you need.